kuru-studio/kuru-studio-social-server/README.md

 # Kuru Studio Social (Server)
 The server of Kuru Studio Social.
 Hosted on Heroku.
+You can access the server locally on port `3001`.

 ## Version
 - Rails ~> 7.0.4.2